Chris Del Bosco

-Getting into the Sport: Started skiing at age two… Found that he was a natural at going fast and didn’t have to work that hard to be successful… Making a Change: Over his career he has learned the importance of setting goals and sticking to them… At 17 was stripped of his U.S. national titles in alpine skiing and mountain biking and given a two-year suspension after a positive test for marijuana and GHB; was prompted to become sober in September 2006 after his third DUI in three years and decided to go public with his history so that he couldn’t be accused of hiding anything… A chance encounter in February 2007 led to Del Bosco joining the Canadian ski cross team… Cam Bailey, the CEO of the Canadian Ski Cross Team, was at dinner when his waitress learned what he did… She told him that her husband’s cousin was a ski cross racer… Two weeks later Del Bosco met with Canadian head coach Eric Archer, who had been one of Del Bosco’s rivals and knew about his past issues, and gave Del Bosco one last chance to be a success in sport… Outside Interests: Also a professional mountain bike racer who competes in enduro races during the summer…
+Getting into the Sport: Started skiing at age two… Found that he was a natural at going fast and didn’t have to work that hard to be successful… Making a Change: Over his career he has learned the importance of setting goals and sticking to them… At 17 was stripped of his U.S. national titles in alpine skiing and mountain biking and given a two-year suspension after a positive test for marijuana and GHB; was prompted to become sober in September 2006 after his third DUI in three years and decided to go public with his history so that he couldn’t be accused of hiding anything… A chance encounter in February 2007 led to Del Bosco joining the Canadian ski cross team; Cam Bailey, the CEO of the Canadian Ski Cross Team, was at dinner when his waitress learned what he did; she told him that her husband’s cousin was a ski cross racer… Two weeks later Del Bosco met with then-Canadian head coach Eric Archer, who had been one of Del Bosco’s rivals and knew about his past issues, and gave Del Bosco one last chance to be a success in sport… Outside Interests: Also a professional mountain bike racer who competes in downhill and enduro races during the summer…